operand/agency/README.md

 `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.

-`agency` is an application framework focused on the problems surrounding agent/tool/human integration, such as communication, observability, and access control.
-The library strives to provide a minimal yet practical foundation for defining and integrating agent-based systems, allowing developers the freedom to create different agent solutions as they desire.
+`agency` is a framework for defining and integrating agent systems.
+It strives to provide a minimal yet practical foundation, allowing developers the freedom to create custom agent solutions as they desire.

-So while you might use libraries like LangChain for defining agent behavior, you can use `agency` for providing the communication and control foundation on which to build your agent-system.
+While you might use other libraries for defining agent behavior, you can use `agency` for providing the basic communication and control foundation on which to build your agent system.

 ## What are some known limitations or issues?